rcn255/movie_revenue_prediction/README.md

 Get Started:
 `pip install -r requirements.txt`

-On Linux, you can run `sh run_pipeline.sh` to run first 5 steps at once.
-Otherwise run them separately, in which case I recommend running the parameters in the examples.
+On Linux, you can run `sh run_pipeline.sh` to run first 5 steps at once, but you may want to comment out step 0 and 1 since the dataframe in "df" is already preprocessed.
+Otherwise you can run each step separately, in which case I recommend running the parameters in the examples.

 # Step 0: Downloading data